skovhus/skovhus.dev/src/content/markdown/blog/auto-versioning-trpc/index.md

 date: "2023-07-12T20:00:00.000Z"
 ---

-I'm a huge fan of removing the boundary between the frontend and backend environment, as seen in libraries like [tRPC](https://trpc.io/) and web application framework like [Remix](https://remix.run/) and [Next.js](https://vercel.com/solutions/nextjs).
+I'm a huge fan of removing the boundary between the frontend and backend environment, as seen in libraries like [tRPC](https://trpc.io/) and web application frameworks like [Remix](https://remix.run/) and [Next.js](https://vercel.com/solutions/nextjs).

 ![tRPC removing the boundaries between the frontend and backend environment.](/blog/trpc.png)

 One of the main selling points of tRPC is "End-to-end typesafe APIs made easy", but this doesn't hold if you are not mindful about keeping your client/server versions in sync.
 Stale web or mobile applications will eventually make calls to a newer version of the server, leading to potential compatibility issues.
 This is also known as [version skew](https://www.industrialempathy.com/posts/version-skew/).

 The magnitude of the issue can vary from detectable API failures to subtle UI problems or even data inconsistencies.

-In this blog post I'll share the solution we came up when addressing this issue for the tRPC-powered Backend-For-Frontend setup at [Pleo.io](https://www.pleo.io/).
+In this blog post, I'll share the solution we came up with when addressing this issue for the tRPC-powered Backend-For-Frontend setup at [Pleo.io](https://www.pleo.io/).

 ## Library Guidelines & Best Practices